 Julie: She went on one round of chemo, and it was after that round that they knew that chemotherapy alone was not going to be enough, she was labeled "high risk".
 And it was at that point that they knew that she was going to have to have a bone marrow transplant.

 One reason we were so devastated when we found out she was going down the transplant road is that you need a matched donor, and the first place they look is siblings.
 Jenna happens to be adopted, so we knew a sibling donor match was not an option.
 And secondly, the percentage of donors that are non-Caucasian is tiny.
 Jenna’s non-Caucasian.
-We already felt like we were being beat up before we knew we were going to have to go to transplant, so once we found out we were going to have to go there …
+We already felt like we were being beaten up before we knew we were going to have to go to transplant, so once we found out we were going to have to go there …

 It’s funny, because if you go back to the day that we found that out she was going to need a transplant, we just thought it was the worst news ever.
 Today, you ask me that question, and I’d say it was the biggest blessing ever.